|Semester||Elective Courses Offered|

 This course provides a comprehensive introduction to randomized controlled clinical trials.
 Topics include types of clinical trials research (efficacy and effectiveness trials), study design, treatment allocation, randomization and stratification, quality control, analysis, sample size requirements, patient consent, data safety and monitoring plans, reporting standards, and interpretation of results.
 Course activities: lectures, manuscript critiques, class project, and paper.

-Students are strongly encouraged to have taken or be concurrently enrolled in M19-511.
+Course note: Students are strongly encouraged to have taken or be concurrently enrolled in M19-511.

 Course notes: No pre-requisites.
 Having access to qualitative data will enhance the student’s experience, but is not required.

 M19-540 Decision Analysis for Clinical Investigation and Economic Evaluation

-Fall 1 and 2; Fridays 9 a.m. to 12 p.m.
+Fall 1 and 2; Wednesdays 1 p.m. to 4 p.m.

 In this course, we will introduce students to the methods and applications of decision analysis and cost-effectiveness analysis in health care technology assessment, medical decision making, and health resource allocation.
 At the conclusion of the class, the student will have an understanding of the theoretical basis for economic evaluation and decision analysis, its application, and hands-on experience in the application of the methods.
 Among the topics covered are the development of a research question, choice of decision perspective, development of a decision analytic model, estimation of costs and benefits, use of preference based measures, addressing uncertainty and preparation of a manuscript presenting a decision analytic study.

-Fall 1 and 2; Thursdays 1 to 4 p.m.
+Fall 1 and 2; Thursdays 1 p.m. to 3 p.m.

 M19-570 Communicating Research Findings to the Media and Lay Audiences

 A critical step in the dissemination of population-level clinical research is communicating research findings and key messages to the media and lay audiences.
 With conflicting messages coming from advocacy groups and others, the burden falls on the clinician-researcher to distill complex information, dispel misinformation, and tell a compelling story that resonates with the audience.
 The course will equip students with the skills, technique, experience and confidence needed to give successful, engaging media interviews and presentations related to the publication of research and expertise-specific topics.
 Through critique, tape and review exercises, class discussion, and guest speakers, students will learn all the facets that make an interview or presentation successful, including nonverbal communication and delivery skills (body language and vocal interpretation), content and messaging, and navigating interactions with the media.
-The instructor will evaluate each student’s skill set and create a working skills inventory on which the student will build throughout the course in a series of on-camera experiences.
+The instructor will evaluate each student’s skill set, on which the student will build throughout the course in a series of on-camera experiences.